 Cohen was awarded her second Entrepreneurial Grant from the New England Conservatory Entrepreneurial Musicianship Department to develop a series of 30+ short educational videos about art and music for her multimedia website and concert companion Beyond the Notes (beyondthenotes.org), which accompanied the Parrish Art Museum concert, the Peabody Essex Museum concert, and a full-length recital of Cohen's "Music Inspired by Art" at New England Conservatory in November 2011.
 She was previously awarded an Entrepreneurial Grant in summer 2010 to create documentary-meets-music-video inspired by the paintings of Georgia O'Keeffe, The Faraway Nearby: Georgia O'Keeffe and the New Mexico Landscape, which received its premiere in November 2010 and has been viewed several thousand times on YouTube.
 Cohen's forthcoming multimedia project Explore John Muir's Yosemite, set to launch in spring 2014, was awarded the Research/Creative Project Award Challenge Grant from New York University's Steinhardt School of Culture, Education, and Human Development.

 Cohen received a Bachelor of Music in Composition with Academic Honors from the New England Conservatory of Music in May 2012, where she studied with Michael Gandolfi and John Mallia.
 NEC awarded Cohen the George Whitefield Chadwick Medal, the highest possible honor for a graduating senior, and named her their 2011-2012 Presser Scholar.
-She premiered chamber works on 20 concerts during the 2008-2012 seasons of NEC's Tuesday Night New Music concert series and won the NEC Honors Ensemble Composition Competition in 2011.
+She premiered 19 chamber works during the 2008-2012 seasons of NEC's Tuesday Night New Music concert series and won the NEC Honors Ensemble Composition Competition in 2011.

 Cohen has also received the Ellen Taaffe Zwilich Prize from the International Alliance for Women in Music (2009) and the Elizabeth Brockman Award (2008).
-A featured artist of the Swiss Global Artistic Foundation, Cohen has participated in master classes with John Harbison, Dame Evelyn Glennie, and Geoffrey Simon.
+A featured artist of the Swiss Global Artistic Foundation, Cohen participated in master classes with John Harbison, Dame Evelyn Glennie, and Geoffrey Simon.

 Before shifting her focus to concert music, Cohen developed proficiency performing and composing progressive rock music (singing and playing guitar, bass, keyboard and drums).
 In 2006 she produced an original album titled Tempus (under the name Nell James).
 It received favorable reviews in the U.S. and abroad.
 For more information on Tempus and other past recordings, visit www.nelljames.com.